Powder Compacting Equipment Information

-Powder compacting equipment is used to shape powders as part of a forming process as well as to compress a wide range of materials into compact shapes for ease of transportation and ease of handling.
-Materials compressed by powder compacting equipment include powdered metals, ceramics, carbides, composites, pharmaceuticals, carbon/graphite, ferrites, explosives, chemicals, foods, nuclear fuel or other materials into compact shapes.
-Metal or ceramic powder compacts require additional processing such as sintering or forging to provide a finished part.
+Powder compacting equipment shapes powders as part of a forming process as well as to compress a wide range of materials into compact shapes for transportation and ease of handling.
+Compaction is done for a variety of reasons, including:

 There are seven main configurations of powder compacting equipment (although custom varieties are available).
 These types are defined either by the shape of the product they produce or the technology used to process materials.